Skip to main content

 Here are the answers to some frequently asked questions.
 If you do not see your question here, feel free to contact us.

-Ohio’s school board members, one of the largest groups of elected officials in the state, are charged with one of the major responsibilities in government — to provide the best educational opportunities possible for the youth of Ohio and to manage and control the political subdivision of the school district.
+Ohio’s school board members, one of the largest groups of elected officials in the state, are charged with one of the major responsibilities in government — providing the best educational opportunities possible for the youth of Ohio and governing the school district.
 OSBA seeks to raise the profile of board service and encourage high-caliber candidates to run for office.
+Learn more about becoming a board member in the video "What it takes to be a school board member."

 View other testimonials from Ohio school board members